-From a birds-eye view the multifamily market is poised to have a strong 2012 with at least modest rent growth gains and good absorption of new product.
+From a birds-eye view the multifamily market is poised to have a strong future with at least modest rent growth gains and good absorption of new product.
 Rent growth is pressured by limited increases in payrolls and paychecks, however, with limited new construction in the pipeline (as compared to historic norms) vacancy should tick down.

 If you are like me its difficult to watch the nightly news regularly.
 First of all, we have so many other options; smart phones and pads being front and center.
 The noise level, all the same, can be distracting.
 Nationally, multifamily should have a fine year.
 Following are my thoughts on what will be the biggest offenders next year in terms of creating noise.

 Presidential Election.
 With election spending poised to create another record, probably with the word “billion dollars” in the mix, the most powerful job in the world will be in play for the next four years.
 Democracy, as we use the term loosely, certainly has some interesting twists.
 I am only sorry our “real” economic problems will takes a back seat to the show.

 U.S. unemployment rate.
 Congress will have limited effectiveness in an election year to implement anything that will have a material impact on US unemployment.
 Like the Fed, part of their calling is to support private sector strides in keeping a sound economy and full employment.
 Historically, full employment makes for a lot fewer recessions, revolts and revolutions.
 Note to Congress: so its kind of important for national stability.